-- 7. During an examination students may not possess or consult any books, lecture notes, other notes or other documents unless the examiner has decided otherwise. - 8.
-Answers may not be written in pencil unless the examiner has given permission to do so in advance. - 9.
+- 8. Answers may not be written in pencil unless the examiner has given permission to do so in advance. - 9.
 Students may not take the examination assignments when leaving the examination room after the examination has ended unless the examiner has decided otherwise. - 10.
-Students are not allowed to gain access to the examination room more than 30 minutes after the scheduled start of the examination. - 11.
-Student are not permitted to leave the examination room within 30 minutes after an examination officially starts.
+Students are not allowed to gain access to the examination room more than 30 minutes after the scheduled start of the examination. - Student are not permitted to leave the examination room within 30 minutes after an examination officially starts.
 After 30 minutes, students may be given permission to temporarily leave and re-enter the examination room in urgent cases only and under the supervision of an invigilator.
 No more than one student may be absent at any given time. - 12.
 Before the student's final departure from the examination room, the student must hand in the examination work to the examiner or invigilator.